yazdanicoder/SkinCancer-Detection-Android-App/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to me at [dark_agent_437@protonmail.com](dark_agent_437@protonmail.com).
+If you have any questions or suggestions, feel free to reach out to me at [dark_agent_437@protonmail.com](muhammadyazdani164@gmail.com).

-If you have any issues, raise [issue](https://github.com/DJDarkCyber/Fake-News-Detector/issues).

 Thank you for considering contributing to the Fake News Detector project.
 Together, we can make a positive impact on the fight against misinformation.